+We consider someone for tuition assistance after they have been accepted in to a program.
 We have a limited amount of tuition assistance for students in the form of a grant.
 The earlier you apply, the more likely funds will be available.
 Tuition assistance is based on need.
 It is only available for the cost of tuition and is not applicable for electives, intensives, and graduation fees.
-Due to the number of students who apply for tuition assistance, we limit the maximum amount to $1,000 per student, per year.
+Due to the number of students who apply for tuition assistance, we limit the maximum amount to $1,000 per student in Seminary, per year.
+ISC's amount is about half that amount.
 Granting of assistance in one year does not guarantee the award for a second year, and all students must apply again.
 To apply, please download this application and submit it to [email protected] soon after receiving your registration materials.
 Decisions are generally made within two weeks of the application being received.

 Alternative Tuition Opportunities

 Here are some additional ways students have paid their tuition and fees:

 - Students may pay their tuition over a longer period of time.
 If you are accepted before July 5, you may begin to pay your tuition earlier and therefore make smaller monthly payments.